SumoLogic/sumologic-collector-chef-cookbook/README.md

 3. Specify data bag and item with your access credentials.
 The data item should contain attributes `accessID` and `accessKey`.
 Note that attribute names are case sensitive.
 If the cases mismatch, the values will not appear when chef-client runs.
 The default data bag/item is
 `['sumo-creds']['api-creds']`
 4. (Optional) Decide if you want to use the Local Configuration Management feature by setting the attribute `default['sumologic']['local_management']` properly.
 By default this feature is on, to leverage the power of Chef.
-If you
-5. Select the json configuration option (i.e. through a single file or a folder) by setting the attribute `default['sumologic']['use_json_path_dir']` appropriately.
+5. (Optional) Select the json configuration option (i.e. through a single file or a folder) by setting the attribute `default['sumologic']['use_json_path_dir']` appropriately.
 By default a single json file is used.
 6. (Optional) Check if the path to the json file or the json folder is set correctly in the attribute `default['sumologic']['sumo_json_path']`.
 By default this is the path to the json file at `/etc/sumo.json` on Linux or `c:\sumo\sumo.json` on Windows.
 7. Upload the cookbook to your Chef Server:
 ```knife cookbook upload sumologic-collector```